How Much Does It Cost to Rent a Dumpster for My Project?

 • Ask about discounts: Your dumpster rental company may offer military, senior, and first responder discounts.

-• Ask for a short-term rental: While many companies charge by the week, ask if they have a cheaper daily rate if you think you can get your project done in a day or two.
+• Ask for a short-term rental: While many companies charge by the week, ask if they have a cheaper daily rate if you can get your project done in a day or two.

 Frequently Asked Questions